-The Company intends to evaluate new prospects and opportunities.
-The Company expects to obtain financing in the future primarily through further equity, debt financing and/or sale of assets.
+The Company intends to carry out exploration of its mineral properties, and to continue to evaluate new prospects and opportunities.
+The Company expects to obtain financing in the future primarily through further equity, debt financing and/or sale of assets, however there can be no assurances the Company will obtain such financing.